Domaine Bila-Haut - Chrysopée 2015

 Food and wine pairings

-Enjoy with Creole dishes such as slightly spicy cod accras; Asian-inspired dishes such as shrimp or langoustine ravioli served in a kaffir lime or ginger broth; or even a delicious plate of spaghetti alle vongole.
+Enjoy it with Creole dishes, such as slightly spicy cod fritters; Asian-inspired dishes like shrimp or langoustine ravioli served in a kaffir lime or ginger broth; or even a delicious plate of spaghetti alle vongole

 Bettane & Desseauve